GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ## Conclusion

-TX

-Working with NURBS gives you the ability
+Working with NURBS gives you the flexibility to create a huge range of forms, but it can take some time to get a feel for how they work, and knowing a little bit about the underlying mathematics makes their behavior easier to understand.
+Now that you've been introduced Rhino, and have a model of a building to work with, the next sequence will cover using that model to produce architectural drawings and images.

 ## Post-Sequence Challenge

-TK

-- challenge to model another building
-- provide suggestionsions from the list:
+For more practice before moving on to the next sequence, try modeling another building on your own, following the same steps we used in this sequence.
+Some suggestions of projects that are more challenging than the Casa Bahia Azul, but still manageable, are below.

 - Barcelona Pavilion, Ludwig Mies van der Rohe
 - Casa de Vidro, Lina bo Bardi
 - Bait Ur Rouf Mosque, Marina Tabassum